Comet MAPS Approaching Earth: Will It Become Visible to the Naked Eye in April 2026?

 Comet C/2026 A1: Discovery

-C/2026 A1 (MAPS) was first spotted on January 13, 2026, by a trio of astronomers: Alain Maury, Georges Attard, and Florian Signoret, using robotic telescopes in Chile as part of the MAPS (Maury/Attard/Paris Survey) project.
+C/2026 A1 (MAPS) was first spotted on January 13, 2026, by a team of four astronomers: Alain Maury, Georges Attard, Daniel Parrott, and Florian Signoret, using robotic telescopes in Chile as part of the MAPS (Maury/Attard/Parrott/Signoret) program.
 The discovery images showed a fuzzy, tailed object, classic signs of a comet.
 Follow-up observations confirmed the cometary nature of the object, and the Minor Planet Center moved it to the Comet Confirmation Page within days.

 Why is the comet called C/2026 A1 (MAPS)?